 Many air conditioner users neglect to change filters regularly.
 Filters are such essential components of an air conditioning system, and it is possible to be a reason if an air conditioner not blowing.
 The job of the filters is to remove dust and other particles from the air before it gets trapped in ducts and equipment.
 If filters of your air conditioner are clogged, it will be difficult for air to pass through.
 A clogged filter can make the coils freeze since they will force your air conditioner system work longer and harder.
 We are sharing some symptoms of clogged filters:

 Smell – If your air conditioner’s filter is clogged, you can notice an unusual and unpleasant odor in your room where you installed the HVAC system.
-When you switch your air conditioner on, look out for any unfamiliar smells.
+The recommendation of AC repair services is when you switch your air conditioner on, look out for any unfamiliar smells.